 - A configured with SAML Attributes configured.

-On the Zero Trust Dashboard, go to Access > Applications.
+In Zero Trust, go to Access > Applications.

 Select Add an Application.

 - Put placeholder values in EntityID and Assertion Consumer Service URL (e.g.